were signs in the sky

 Like curious boys we took it all apart

 piece by cosmic piece.
-Patiently we watched the stars,
+We followed the stars,

 carefully recording each small change

 We dug up rocks and bits of bone,